- LIVING PLANET CENTRE, WOKING

-Jason Bruges Studio answers unique WWF brief for conservation themed installation at charity’s new Living Planet Centre, officially opened by Sir David Attenborough.
+Jason Bruges Studio answered a unique WWF brief for a conservation themed installation at the charity’s new Living Planet Centre, officially opened by Sir David Attenborough.

 The studio was commissioned by WWF to design and create the WWF Experience, which consists of four immersive zones, each reflecting a different environmental theme and key area of the organisation’s important work – forests, rivers, oceans and wildlife.
 Guests are invited to explore each environment and are taken on a journey to discover, learn, connect and interact with these unique habitats in a variety of different ways.

 Each zone is designed to reflect the sights, sounds, scents and ambiance of their different environments.
 Large-scale display screens play footage that has been exclusively commissioned in partnership with the BBC and each zone has its own distinctive soundtrack, created by the acclaimed composer William Goodchild.
 Visitors to the Living Planet Centre, both adults and children, are also encouraged to take part in a range of exciting challenges, quizzes and other interactive games designed to educate and inspire.